 It’s early morning, and after a paddle through the still ocean water, you have docked your canoe on a grey pebble beach.
 The sun has yet to pierce through the thick fog, and you can see your breath in the crisp air.

 The forest in front of you is lush, thick and dark.
 Taking a deep calming breath, you step into the green, snapping twigs underfoot and moving damp leaves out of your path.

 Bushing away an especially heavy heavy branch your jaw drops as you find yourself suddenly in a clearing with a massive, wooden sculpture that seems to stretch up almost higher than the trees, standing in the middle of it.

 You had heard rumors that these monumental structures existed, and now there it was, right in front of you — a totem pole.

-Interesting Fact: It is widely believed that the least important carving is on the bottom of the pole (hence the quote “lowest man on the totem pole”), BUT the most important figures can often be found on the bottom or even in the middle of the poles!
+It is widely believed that the least important carving is on the bottom of the pole (hence the saying “lowest man on the totem pole”), but, in reality, the most important figures can often be found on the bottom or even in the middle of the poles!